Workplace conduct & capability

 - The Appeal Panel will be supported by a HR representative, who will act as adviser to the panel on points of procedure etc and take notes of the proceedings.

-7.3.3 An employee who wishes to appeal against dismissal shall notify the Director of Human Resources, in writing, of the intention to appeal and indicate a nominee to the Appeals Panel.
+7.3.3 An employee who wishes to appeal against dismissal shall notify the Director of Human Resources and Organisational Development, in writing, of the intention to appeal and indicate a nominee to the Appeals Panel.
 This must be done within 21 days of receiving notice of dismissal.

-7.3.4 Upon receipt of the notice of appeal, the Director of Human Resources will make arrangements for the appeal to be heard by an Appeal Panel.
+7.3.4 Upon receipt of the notice of appeal, the Director of Human Resources and Organisational Development will make arrangements for the appeal to be heard by an Appeal Panel.

-7.3.6 When both statements have been received, the Director of Human Resources shall send a copy of each Statement, to the Appellant and the management representative respectively and copies of both Statements, to the members of the Appeal Panel, no later than 10 days before the appeal hearing,.
+7.3.6 When both statements have been received, the Director of Human Resources and Organisational Development shall send a copy of each Statement, to the Appellant and the management representative respectively and copies of both Statements, to the members of the Appeal Panel, no later than 10 days before the appeal hearing,.

 7.3.7 The Appellant and the management representative shall each have the right of appearance at the Appeal Hearing.
 In the event of an Appellant choosing not to attend the Appeal, or failing to attend, the Appeal Panel may hear the appeal in that person’s absence.